Tofame/TypeThrill/README.md

 ## Description

 TypeThrill is a fast-paced typing game designed to test your typing speed and accuracy.
-The objective is simple: type the displayed words as quickly and accurately as possible before time runs out.
+The objective is simple: type the displayed words as quickly and accurately as possible before they disappear.

 ## Features